 Sport-specific certification will continue to be offered, but will no longer act as the requirement to advance to the state games.
 Sport-specific certification will be required for all coaches wishing to attend National or World Competitions (USA Games, National Invitational Tournaments, etc.).
-To become certified, a coach must be a registered Class A volunteer, complete the SOWI General Coaches Certification, and attend a Certified Training School.
 Coach certifications expire on December 31 of the third calendar year from the date of the sport-specific coaches training that was attended.
 In order to maintain a current sport-specific certification, a coach must complete the General Coaches Certification or retake the sport-specific certified training school prior to the December 31 expiration date.